afonsolenzi/ML-from-Scratch---Python/README.md

-Exemplos from scratch de funções em python
+Interesting ML codes from scratch in Python